ask-izzy/ask-izzy/README.md

 By convention, we have one SCSS and one JS file per react component.
 Each component renders an element with a `class` equal to the name of the component.
 This class is used in the SCSS file to avoid rules applying to the wrong component.
+`script/generate-component-index` is required to be manually run each time you introduce a new react component.

 ## Javascript features